Abhinav200207/BackendInternWork/README.md

 ```sh
    localhost:3000/create
 ```
-to create an item data, in body enter data provided in jsondata/Create.json
+to create an item data, in body enter data provided in jsondata/Create.json(Select POST)

-- Then to get data of specific id
+- Then to get data of specific id(Select GET)
 - Type,
 ```sh
    localhost:3000/reports?reportID=62a0fd011896c54345a8742a